-Images of dead marine animals killed by waste in the sea or ocean have been appearing on the Internet for a long time.
-More worrying, however, are the microplastics that we eat and breathe, and thus this issue also concerns us, human beings.
+For a long time, the images of dead marine animals killed by waste in the sea or ocean have been appearing on the Internet.
+However, the microplastics that we eat and breathe are more worrying, and thus this issue also concerns us, human beings.
 Microplastics have become our invisible enemy, found in the world's oceans (including in the Arctic ice).

 Recent research also shows that 5g of microplastics the size of a credit card enter our bodies per week (Plastic Soup Foundation).

-According to the latest research in the Netherlands, microplastics in the body have an effect on fertility, but can also cause cancer or hormonal disorders, as presented at the final conference of the Tid(y)Up project.
+According to the latest research in the Netherlands, microplastics in the body affect fertility but can also cause cancer or hormonal disorders, as presented at the final conference of the Tid(y)Up project.

-Tomas de Groote (River Cleanup) also pointed out at the conference that collecting waste from nature is not the solution.
+Tomas de Groote (River Cleanup) also pointed out that collecting natural waste is not the solution.
 Nevertheless, this activity helps to improve awareness about waste, which makes the public more receptive to waste in the surroundings, which is already a partial solution.

 Experts clearly agree that more needs to be done in the fight against waste.
 Legislative steps are often missing – communication with municipalities and self-governments, but it is no less important to educate children and youth, who are our future.

 Two years of research, environmental, water management, legislative, innovative and creative work in the office and in the field

 During the past 2 years, 21 organizations from 7 countries have collaborated on a project dealing with pollution on the rivers Danube and Tisza.
 In total, for the project, we managed to fish 18 tons of waste from the river, we implemented promotional activities to improve awareness of waste, and we also developed a manual with recommendations on how we can contribute to a cleaner environment.
 With the help of hundreds of volunteers, we organized our Slovak river clean-ups twice on the Bodrog River, which flows into the Tisza River.